As men, we’ve all had those days when we failed ourselves —

 However, it was only a matter of time, well it took me 14 years, that the genetic programming kicked back into full gear, and once again I felt the urge to pursue a relationship with a woman.
 However, in making this massive change of direction, I soon realized that being a man, a husband, or a leader of other men, required much more than spiritual awareness.
 Whereas qualities such as humility, patience, and passivity are praised as a monk, those same qualities do not always work well in leadership or marital relations.
 And that is where my personal challenge is unique.

-The spiritual training I received, has given me a tendency to give others the benefit of the doubt, to be too trusting, or too accommodating, thus sometimes minimizing my own self-worth or values, simply to please others.
+, to be too trusting, or too accommodating, thus sometimes minimizing my own self-worth or values, simply to please others.
 When a firmer, more assertive role was required.
 This accommodating attitude can sometimes come across as weakness or un-leadership-like.
 And that is not how you want to be perceived by your closest allies like your wife and children.

 As men, it is too easy to pass off the critique of our behavior, and the emotional pain suffered by a woman because of it, as their feminine weakness, or their over-sensitivities, but that just reveals our own weakness and inability to not accept our mistakes.
 Besides, a truly wise man, sees a woman, man, dog, cow, bird, or you name it, with an equal vision — because behind the veil of physical form, spins a whorl of spiritual energy equal in quality to God — a soul — our true eternal identity.
 In other words, we are all energetically connected and equal.
 No one is better than anyone else.